-For our full thoughts on one of the best soundbars ever made, read on.
+For our full thoughts on what we think is one of the best soundbars ever made, read on.

-This is one attractive soundbar.
-Its no-nonsense rectangular sculpting is suitably serious, yet the brushed finish on the top and industrial-style grille over the speakers look lovely in their own right and harmonize together beautifully.
+The HW-MS650 is one attractive soundbar, with no-nonsense, suitably serious rectangular sculpting.
+Add to that the brushed finish on the top, and the industrial-style grille over the speakers, and everything harmonizes together beautifully.

-The little slope down from the top edge to the speaker grille ties the design together well too, and we're pleased to see that the brushed top plate doesn't cause too much reflection from the screen it will likely be sitting below.
+The little slope down from the top edge to the speaker grille gives the entire design consistency, and we're pleased to see that the brushed top plate doesn't cause too much reflection from the screen it's likely going to be sitting below.

 That said, at least Samsung includes VESA mounting points for attaching the MS650 to the wall, and a TV power loopthrough feature that means you can use just a single plug socket to power both the soundbar and your TV.

 The MS650's other connections include a 4K-capable HDMI loopthrough system, optical and auxiliary audio inputs, an output for adding an optional subwoofer, and support for both Bluetooth and Wi-Fi wireless streaming.
-A second HDMI might have been nice in an ideal world, but you could always route multiple audio sources to the soundbar via your TV's audio output options.
+A second HDMI might have been nice in an ideal world, but you could always route multiple audio sources to the soundbar via your TV's audio output options if you needed to.

 Dimensions: 1060 x 78 x 130mm (W x H x D) | Speaker configuration: 3.0 | Claimed audio power: 9 x 20W | Connections: Single 4K/HDR HDMI loopthrough, one optical audio input, 3.5mm audio port, 2-way Bluetooth, Wi-Fi